Greek Meatballs with Zucchini (Recipe)

 - dust with coarse salt

-Farm Kitchen Tip #2: Double or triple the batch of meatballs and freeze some for later!
-Freeze raw, formed meatballs on a parchment covered tray.
-Store in a freezer bag.
+Double or triple the batch of meatballs and freeze raw, formed meatballs on a parchment covered tray then store in a freezer bag.

-Farm Kitchen Tip #3: Do you balk at the bother of forming all those little meatballs?
+#2 Save time by making larger meatballs.
+Do you balk at the bother of forming all those little meatballs?
 Make portion-sized patties instead!